Our Project

 Remote video URL

 Learn more about OPEEP's mission and impact from project Co-Directors, instructors, and students in the video above.
+Video transcript/captions can be found in the word document linked below.

 OPEEP works to increase access to quality higher education for incarcerated and justice-involved individuals.